AustinBoyuJiang/v4.austinjiang.com/public/blog/calhacks12.0/calhacks12.0.md

 By the way, this was my second time visiting San Francisco.
 The first time was during the summer of Grade 11, right after I finished the Wolfram Summer Research Program in the U.S. After that, my mom and I toured a few universities known for computer science.
 We visited UC Berkeley and Stanford — both of which ultimately rejected me :(

-Anyway, that’s not the point.
-After arriving at SFO, I quickly got on the BART, the city’s main train system.
-But my first destination wasn’t the Palace of Fine Arts (this year’s Cal Hacks venue).
-It was my friend’s startup.
+Anyway, that's not the point.
+After arriving at SFO, I quickly got on the BART, the city's main train system.
+But my first destination wasn't the Palace of Fine Arts (this year's Cal Hacks venue).
+It was my friend's startup.

 ## Visiting Something Great

 Yes, you read that right, the company is literally called *Something Great*.
 The first time I heard the name, I was surprised too.
-It was founded by Ryan Zhu, a student at USC and also the founder of AdventureX, which happens to be China’s largest hackathon and the first one I ever joined.
+It was founded by Ryan Zhu, a student at USC and also the founder of AdventureX, which happens to be China's largest hackathon and the first one I ever joined.

-A while ago, Ryan and his cofounder Daniel from UPenn’s M&T program reached out to me, asking if I was interested in joining their team.
+A while ago, Ryan and his cofounder Daniel from UPenn's M&T program reached out to me, asking if I was interested in joining their team.
 I completed the coding challenge for their GMT Engineer position and even received an offer.
 But honestly, I had not yet decided whether to join them, mainly because I have been too busy with school and my URA research work.
 So when I came to San Francisco, I thought it would be a good chance to visit and see what their startup was like in person.

 Anyway, that is enough of a detour.
 Let us get back to Cal Hacks.